Application Materials

 Filling out the University of Minnesota Graduate School application

 All students applying to the Graduate Program in Neuroscience should fill out the application form provided by the University of Minnesota Twin Cities Graduate School.
-In order to simplify completion of this form, we hope the following instructions will be useful to you.
+To simplify completion of this form, we hope the following instructions will be useful to you.

 1. Introduction & Goals